paulLeClair/P-Engine/README.md

 Broadly, render graphs are made of a variety of **Pass nodes** and **Resource nodes**.
 A Pass node corresponds to a collection of Subpasses and handles of resources used by a nonempty subset of those subpasses, which correspond closely with the Vulkan subpass construct.
 Each subpass maps to one graphics pipeline and its related high-level information.
 Subpasses maintain lists of various types of **Resources** that they use, in addition to storing information about **shaders** and **shader resource bindings**.
 These high-level passes and subpasses contain the information needed to *bake* the graph into a collection of backend-facing objects that will actually create and use the underlying Vulkan-specific constructs on behalf of the user.

-Each render graph will have an associated `Scene` (discussed below), which will store the geometry that is intended to be fed into the graph.
+Each render graph will be associated with a particular `Scene` (discussed below), which will store the geometry that is intended to be fed into the graph.
 I want to try decoupling geometry from rendering pipelines as much as possible, so that the user can focus on just supplying and updating geometry plus any other dynamic rendering data for the render graph each frame.

 My model is tailored towards simpler rendering processes, where the graph representing the process does not require to be rebaked each frame.
 I will probably add things like conditional (sub)pass execution and nested render graphs, plus anything else I come across that might help make these graphs more flexible and comfortable to use.